Irreducible Gravitational Wave Background as a Particle Detector

 Remarkably, this frequency lies in the region where a stochastic gravitational-wave background has recently been reported by NANOGrav, suggesting that LLP scenarios with decay lengths accessible at colliders could leave observable imprints in the nano-hertz gravitational-wave spectrum.
 It is worth emphasizing that any parameter space satisfying Eq. \ref{eq:y_condition_general} will produce a feature at the frequency given by Eq. \ref{eq:f1lab}. \paragraph{\textbf{Conclusion \& Outlook}} A temporary period of early matter domination is a generic consequence of long-lived particles in the early Universe.
 Such a deviation from radiation domination leaves a universal imprint on a pre-existing stochastic gravitational-wave background irrespective of the source of the background according to Eq.~\ref{eq:MDeffect}.
 This result is independent of the microphysical origin of the GWB and therefore applies equally to all transient sources.
 This function given in Eq \ref{eq:Sfunction} can be characterised by two frequencies associated with the onset and end of early matter domination, $f_1$ and $f_2$, respectively.
 We found these frequencies are related to the initial abundance, mass, and decay rate of the species responsible for early matter domination through Eqs.~\ref{eq:f1} and \ref{eq:f2}.
 These relations are obtained by numerically solving the Boltzmann equations and extracting the corresponding evolution of the equation-of-state parameter $w(a)$ across the transition.\\ A key outcome of this analysis is that, once the initial abundance is specified (for example assuming thermal initial conditions), the two characteristic frequencies can be inverted to determine the Mass and couplings of the dominating species.
-Consequently, gravitational-wave observations could directly probe microscopic properties of heavy particles responsible for early matter domination as shown in the schematic \ref{fig:GWB_inference_chain}.\\ We considered decay rates relevant for future long-lived particle searches at experiments such as DUNE, FASER, and SHiP.
+Consequently, gravitational-wave observations could directly probe microscopic properties of heavy particles responsible for early matter domination as shown in the schematic \ref{fig:GWB_inference_chain}.\\ We considered decay rates relevant for future long-lived particle searches at experiments such as DUNE \cite{DUNE:2015lol}, FASER \cite{FASER:2018bac, FASER:2018eoc, FASER:2019aik}, MATHSULA \cite{Curtin:2018mvb} and SHiP \cite{SHiP:2015vad}.
 Incredibly, we found that these decay rates mapped directly onto the signal recently reported by NANOGrav, while also extending to particle masses far beyond the reach of terrestrial colliders. \\ Future detections of stochastic gravitational-wave backgrounds may therefore not only rule out all BSM parameter space satisfying Eq \ref{eq:y_condition_general}, but also uncover otherwise inaccessible information about long-lived heavy particles and non-standard cosmological epochs unable to be probed in laboratory experiments.
-Importantly we show that these results are independent of the specific transient source of the gravitational wave background.
-We are now entering the era where gravitational wave observatories double up as particle detectors. \paragraph*{Acknowledgements} GW and AS acknowledge the STFC Consolidated Grant ST/X000583/1.
-AS thanks the University of Southampton School of Physics and Astronomy for the support of a Mayflower PhD scholarship.
-Authors thank Germano Nardini, Pankaj Borah, Nimmala Narendra, Shuailiang Ge, Elliot Tole and Yuhsin Tsai for useful discussion and comments on the manuscript.
+We also envisage our analysis on such GWB with EMD to have significant impact on primordial black hole (PBH) observables \cite{Kumar:2026wef}.
+This may serve as yet another complementarity search for long-lived particles along with GW detectors and laboratory searches.
+We leave such an analysis for future work. \\ Importantly we show that these results are independent of the specific transient source of the gravitational wave background.
+We are now entering the era where gravitational wave observatories double up as particle detectors.